Agreed Upon Procedures

 If you want the CPA to make recommendations as a result of findings, you’ll want a different type of engagement.
 In such case, you may want to consider a consulting engagement, which has different professional standards and different objectives.
 Typically there is no third-party involved when a client requests a consulting engagement, and there is usually little need to adhere to the stricter guidelines of an attestation engagement (like agreed-upon procedures) if there is no third party involvement.

-If you’re unsure which type of attest service would meet your needs, or if a consulting engagement would be the better choice, please contact a member of our audit and attest practice for guidance.
-(Insert link back to the A&A page where the bios are shown.)
-We have extensive experience providing agreed-upon procedures engagements for clients in a wide range of industries including: do we want to list?
+If you’re unsure which type of attest service would meet your needs, or if a consulting engagement would be the better choice, please contact an audit and attest practice member (shown in the sidebar) for guidance.
+We have extensive experience providing agreed-upon procedures engagements for clients in a wide range of industries.